 In this discussion, we ask the question that everyone wants to know in relation to their translation needs: how long does a translation take?

-Ian:Let’s begin this topic by outlining some of the basic timeline parameters, what’s the best way to start Sonja?
+Ian:Let’s begin this topic by outlining some of the basic timeline parameters, how many translation words per day is realistic?

 Sonja:When a human translator is working on a project, we have a time budget in mind of around 2,000 words per day, or about ten pages of A4 text.
 Some translators are faster, and some are slower so of course there’s variation, but this is a reasonable baseline.